 i’ve identified that’s an important part of furbish. we embrace consistently being inconsistent. i’m good at it. it works for me. i’m very lucky to be an alice in my wonderland – i wake up every day and tell major we’re #soblessed. i look him right in his dog face and we decide to start the day being grateful.

-i just turned 36. and that's fine. no freaking out. a good deal of disposable income rerouted to 'treatments', but generally everything's ok. i realize i'm living an extended childhood (re: the alice thing) and it's mostly because i haven't had children yet, and i dyed my hair bright red, etc, etc.
+i just turned 36. and that’s fine. no freaking out. a good deal of my income now rerouted to dumb things like spots that only a few years ago were embraced as freckles?, and things of the like, but generally everything’s ok. i realize i’m living an extended childhood (re: the alice thing) and it’s mostly because i haven’t had children yet, i dyed my hair bright red, i’ve spent the last year traipsing, etc, etc.

 we’re selling our house soon. change is imminent. my challenge is going to be to accept change in my personal life as easily as i do in my work life.